The Trial-to-paid conversion rate chart reports the percentage of free trials that have converted to active paying subscribers over time.

 How is it calculated?

 This is calculated by taking all free trials created in a given time interval and calculating the percentage of those that have since become active paying subscribers.
+It is not the number of trials that converted during the time interval.
 If you have long sales cycles, the conversion rate of months that have already passed could still change as customers from that cohort start converting to become paid subscribers.

-If 10 customers started a trial in May 2018 and 5 of these customers became active paying subscribers, the Trial-to-paid conversion rate for May 2018 would be 50%.
+If 10 customers started a trial on May 2020 and 5 of these customers became active paying subscribers, the trial-to-paid conversion rate for May 2020 would be 50%.
 This would be the case even if the trial period itself ended after May.

 What analysis can be gained?